 …and we celebrated it like we always do.
 We sang “Happy Birthday”.
 We played the games he wanted to play.
 We had a birthday cake.
 And my 6-year-old even dressed up for the occasion.

 Now, some of you might think I’m absolutely bananas for making a big deal out of a half birthday – but, the truth is, it’s part of who I am.

 We celebrate every little thing, because it makes life enjoyable.
+We make bucket lists to plan for our excitement!
 It adds happiness into the pockets of our day-to-day existence.
 When we find reasons to celebrate, we also find reasons for joy.

 (Healthline posted this article in 2018 all about the effects joy has on your body and, I’m just saying, bring on the joy.)